worflor/minecraft-server-maintainer/README.md

 <h1 align="center">Server Maintainer, by woflo</h1>

 <p align="center">
-  <b>Hands-off Minecraft server updates</b><br>
+  <b>Let your server take care of itself</b><br>
-  Keeps your server, mods, plugins, and datapacks up to date automatically.
+  Updates Minecraft, mods, plugins, and datapacks automatically so you don't have to.
 </p>

 <p align="center">